jmoenig/Snap/docs/Syntax.md

 $ 29,99
 ```

-White-space can be used inside a token by enclosing it with double quotation marks.
+White space can be used inside a token by enclosing it with double quotation marks.
 The following examples are single tokens:

 ```lisp
 "foo bar garply"